SiteGround Review: Still a Great Blogging Host, Or Are There Better Alternatives?

 - Reseller hosting

-HostGator's pricing is designed to give you a big discount in the first year, with a free domain included.
+HostGator's pricing is designed to give you a big discount in the first year, with a free domain name included.

 - Disappointing support